Home Loans 16 March 2026 10 min read

 Victorian Government Grants and Concessions

 As of early 2026, Victorian first home buyers have access to several government incentives designed to reduce the upfront cost of purchasing a home.
-Understanding what you're eligible for can save you tens of thousands of dollars.
+Understanding what you're eligible for can make a significant difference to your upfront costs.

 Important note: Government schemes and thresholds can change.
 We recommend confirming current eligibility criteria at the time of your purchase.
 Your mortgage broker can verify which grants and concessions apply to your specific situation.